-with John Eric Humphries, Hsi-Ling Liao, Grace Ortuzar, Stephen Stapleton, and Winnie van Dijk
+with Hsi-Ling Liao, Grace Ortuzar, and Stephen Stapleton

 Journal of Public Economics (2024)